Kyle Brady: Personal life

-Brady resides in Neptune Beach, Florida with his wife Aubrey, and his four children; Kellen (b.
+Brady resides in Neptune Beach, Florida with his wife, Aubrey, and his four children; Kellen (b.
 March 2005), Brooke (b.
 August 2007), Blair (b.
 May 2013), and JJ (b.
 June 2025).

 Brady's father John Brady was born in Chadwell Heath, Romford, Essex, UK.
 He played Minor League Baseball for two seasons.

 Brady traced his Irish roots to Ballinagh co.
 Cavan, Turlough Co.
 Mayo and Tierneevin and Ballingarry Co.
 Galway.

 His grandfather, great-grandfather and great-great-grandfather were members of the Royal Irish Constabulary.

 A 2004 Sports Illustrated article noted Brady is a U.S. Civil War buff.

 In 2004 Brady earned his pilot's license.
 Brady flies a Cirrus SR-22 airplane.

 On March 21, 2009, he threw out the first pitch at opening day ceremonies for the Green Cove Springs Athletic Association Little League Baseball.
 He served as honorary chairman of the 2009 Big 33 Football Classic.

-In May 2013, he earned his law degree from Florida Coastal School of Law.
+In May 2013, he earned his Juris Doctor degree from Florida Coastal School of Law.
 Brady currently owns his own business practicing real estate law.

 On June 24, 2014, he was selected as honorary chairman for the Global Ireland Football Tournament.